Genetically Modified Organisms: Benefit or Evil

 Medicine has benefitted from genetically modified organisms (GMOs) in a multitude of ways.
 GMOs can be found in all aspects of our lives.
 The laundry soap that has been modified to not just decrease the amount used but to be functional in cold water.
 They are actually adjusted to have less residue so in turn less ends up in our drinking water.
 In addition, the manufacturing and producing new treatments for antibiotic-resistant organisms.
 Both have benefitted from GMO (Fraley, 2015).

 Unfortunately, those who mostly speak out about genetically altered items focus mostly on the use in agriculture (Marris, 2012).
 Many companies are currently working on producing main food crops (corn, wheat, soybeans) that are resistant to pests.
-This way there will be less need for pesticides and results in less pesticides finding their way to the water sources.
+This way there will be less need for pesticides and results in fewer pesticides finding their way to the water sources.

-In an effort to help fighting worldwide famines they are also trying to produce crops that are more resistive to extremes in weather; more hearty (Goldbas, 2014).
+In an effort to help to fight worldwide famines they are also trying to produce crops that are more resistive to extremes in weather; more hearty (Goldbas, 2014).
 Through the years biotechnology, medicine and agriculture have gone through many changes and advances.
 These changes have been widely accepted as beneficial and most people forget where the substances came from (Amin et al, 2013).

 In the early 1980's the US Food and Drug Administration approved DNA recumbent insulin for use in treating insulin-dependent diabetics.
 Three examples of these medications are Lantus, Toujeo, and Tresiba.